Key Facts

 - Aspartame (NutraSweet®, Equal®)

 Products containing aspartame have a warning label on their package because they are NOT safe for use by people that have the hereditary disease Phenylketonuria (PKU).
 Pregnant women may be advised by their health care provider to avoid saccharin due to the unknown long-term effects.
-The long term effects of high consumption of foods/drinks with artificial sweeteners in young people is also unknown.
+The long-term effects of high consumption of foods/drinks with artificial sweeteners in young people is also largely unknown.
+Like mentioned above, some studies are showing that since these sugar substitutes taste sweet, they may still stimulate our pancreas to release insulin as if true sugar was present.
+Overtime, insulin being released when no real sugar is present may lead to insulin resistance

 What is stevia?